Bank Of Japan Hikes Rates For First Time Since 2007

-Tokyo: Japan's central bank pulled the plug Tuesday on its ultra-aggressive monetary stimulus programme, hiking rates for the first time since the global financial crisis.
+(MENAFN- Jordan Times) TOKYO - Japan's central bank pulled the plug on Tuesday on its ultra-aggressive monetary stimulus programme, hiking rates for the first time since the global financial crisis.

-Officials "assessed the virtuous cycle between wages and prices" and concluded that "the price stability target of two percent would be achieved in a sustainable and stable manner", it said.
+Officials "assessed the virtuous cycle between wages and prices" and concluded that "the price stability target of 2 per cent would be achieved in a sustainable and stable manner", it said.

 The move will make loans more expensive for consumers and businesses, but banks will be able to earn more money from lending.